Cannon Renewal Project FAQs

 During Phases 0 through 2, there will be work to prepare new Member suites in the Longworth and Rayburn House Office Buildings.
 These future suites are located in spaces currently occupied by congressional and support staff.
 In support of the renewal, occupant relocations began in 2014 to the Thomas P. O’Neill, Jr. Federal Building and other House Office Buildings.

 How does this impact the Member office lottery?

 Additional Member suites will be built out in Rayburn and Longworth and included in the existing election cycle lottery process.
 Offices in a section of Cannon closed for renovation will be excluded from the lottery process during each construction phase.
 Temporary member suites will be created by relocating certain House support offices and committee staff to the Ford Building and/or leased space in the newly renovated Thomas P. O’Neill, Jr. Federal Building, located next to the Ford Building.
 Final space use decisions will be made by House leadership.

 How can AOC ensure the project delivers good value to the taxpayer?

 The AOC is committed to maximizing taxpayer value, reducing the risk of cost overruns and delays and minimizing disruption to the work of Congress.
 During the initial steps of the project, AOC is working closely with the House to clearly define requirements now to avoid future changes that may cause cost increases and delays.
-Additionally, AOC is partnering with the Government Accountability Office (GAO) and Government Services Administration (GSA) to incorporate lessons learned from other similar, complex projects and to implement risk mitigation strategies.
+Additionally, AOC is partnering with the Government Accountability Office and General Services Administration to incorporate lessons learned from other similar, complex projects and to implement risk mitigation strategies.
 Similar projects have been conducted throughout the executive branch including the Eisenhower Executive Office Building and the headquarters of the Departments of Interior, Justice, Treasury and Commerce.